Programming Apple Devices

-- Architecture of object data storage (CoreData).
-Synchronous connection of the database and application control via KVO.
+- The architecture of object data storage (CoreData).
+The synchronous connection of the database and application control via KVO.

 - Multiuser applications with a central database (CloudKit).
-Asynchronous connection of the database and application control via GCD.
+The asynchronous connection of the database and application control via GCD.

-- Application life cycle in the context of operation system.
+- Application lifecycle in the context of the operation system.
 User configurations.
 Runtime memory optimizations.